Do You Get Lower Back Pain When Lying Down?

 Now, you'd think that lying down would be the most comfortable position.

 After all, lying down DOES unload your spine so that gravity isn't pushing down through it.
-Furthermore, your lower back is supported when lying down.
+Furthermore, when you lay down flat, your lower back is supported.

 Or is it?

-If you're over 40 years of age, as are most of our clients here at More 4 Life, having too much arch in your back can be a major cause of lower back pain.
+If you're over 40 years of age, as are most of our clients here at More 4 Life, having too much arch in your lower back can make your back hurt when you lay down.

 When there's too much arch in your lower back, the facet joints (see picture below) get pressed together and can start to irritate the joint surfaces.

 Stiff Back Extensor Muscles Can Be A Cause Of Lower Back Pain When Lying Down